-Or you can gradually increase the distance between yourself and your child when settling them for sleep.
+Or you can gradually increase the distance between yourself and your child when settling them down for sleep.
 You might start off sitting next to your child's bed.
-Then on the next night you move 30 centimetres (one foot) away, and so on until you are outside the bedroom.
+Then on the next night you move a foot or two away, and so on until you are outside the bedroom.